simonauner/ubuntu-dotfiles/README.md

 ## Setup
 #### installing & using

+Some applications are worth installing manually since a Brew install will mess with future updates:

+* Chrome and Canary
+* Slack
+* Sublime

+Let's go!

 * fork this to your own acct
 * clone that repo
 * Create `.gitconfig.local` with user settings